digitaltrails/piKam/README.md

 ##### Optional picam support
 I've included an alternate server that directly accesses the camera via Sean Ashton's picam module.
+I'd recommend using this module if you're interested in a server that is a bit more responsive.

-If you wish to use the picam module then follow Sean's installation instructions at  https://github.com/ashtons/picam/blob/master/README.md
+If you wish to use
+the picam module then follow Sean's installation instructions at  https://github.com/ashtons/picam/blob/master/README.md

 Picam requires the python image library, which can be